 - The area immediately surrounding the unit should be dry, clean, and free of debris. - Position and operate the unit on a firm, level surface. - NEVER start a unit in need of repair. - ALWAYS lower the mast when not in use, or if high winds or electrical storms are expected in the area. - Make certain the unit is well grounded and securely fastened to a good earthen ground.
-Follow any local, state or National Electrical Code (NEC) guidelines. - The mast extends up to 25 ft (7.6 m).
-ALWAYS make sure the area above the unit is open and clear of overhead wires and obstructions. - Keep area around the mast clear of people while raising and lowering the mast. - Keep all body parts, clothing and other loose items clear of the winch, cables and pulleys during operation. - Bulbs become extremely hot during use.
-Allow them to cool 10-15 minutes before handling. - NEVER raise or lower the mast while lights are in operation.
+Follow any local, state or National Electrical Code (NEC) guidelines.

+The mast extends up to 30 ft (9 m).
+ALWAYS make sure the area above the unit is open and clear of overhead wires and obstructions.

+- Keep area around the unit clear of people while raising and lowering the mast. - Keep all body parts, clothing and other loose items clear of winch and cable during operation and while in tension. - Bulbs become extremely hot during use.
+Allow bulb and light fixture to cool 10-15 minutes before handling. - NEVER raise, lower or turn mast while unit is operating.

 - ALWAYS extend the outriggers and level the unit before raising the mast.
-DO NOT retract the outriggers while the mast is up. - If for any reason any part of the mast hangs up or the winch cable develops slack while raising or lowering the mast, STOP immediately and contact an authorized service representative. - NEVER use the unit if insulation on the electrical cord is cut or worn through. - NEVER operate the lights without protective lens covers in place or with a lens cover that is cracked or damaged. - Only use mild soap and water to clean the lens covers.
+DONOT retract the outriggers while the mast is up. - If for any reason any part of the mast hangs up or winch cable develops slack while raising or lowering the mast, STOP immediately and contact an authorized service representative. - NEVER remove safety pin or pull mast locking pin while the mast is up. - NEVER use the unit if insulation on electrical cord is cut or worn through. - NEVER operate the lights without protective lens cover in place or with a lens cover that is cracked or damaged. - Only use mild soap and water to clean the lens covers.
 Other chemicals may have an adverse effect on the glass. - NEVER operate a unit while tired, distracted, or under the influence of drugs or alcohol.